Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: Variational framework

 Equations \eqref{GS} and \eqref{EB} represent, respectively, the global stability condition and global energy balance, and constitute the most general form of the energetic formulation, with regularity assumptions only required for the external loading functions.

 \paragraph*{Local formulation} \ To recover the local governing equations~\eqref{st_adm} and~\eqref{biot}, we depart from the notion of global stability and admit, as candidate solutions, those satisfying a local-directional stability condition.
 For this purpose, let~$h\in\mathbb{R}$ denote a variation parameter and ${\tilde{\mathbf{q}}\in\tilde{\mathscr{Q}}}$ be test directions in which admissible variations on $\mathbf{q}$ take place.
-Then, a process $\mathbf{q}:I\to\mathscr{Q}$ is locally stable if for all $t\in I$, there exists $\bar{h}>0$ such that
+Then, a process $\mathbf{q}\colon\mathrm{T}\to\mathscr{Q}$ is locally stable if for all $t\in \mathrm{T}$, there exists $\bar{h}>0$ such that

-In the context of local stability, it seems reasonable to consider variations in a small neighborhood of the current state, and, due to fatigue conditions, to restrict the test directions to monotonic radial (straight) paths \citep{alessi2015shape}.
+In the context of local stability, it seems reasonable to consider variations in a small neighborhood of the current state, and to restrict the test directions to monotonic radial (straight) paths \citep{alessi2015shape}.
 In this case, the dissipation distance~\eqref{distance0} specializes to

-Assuming that the functionals are Gâteaux-differentiable up to a certain order, a differential stability condition can be defined by replacing the right-hand side of the directional stability condition~\eqref{stab} by a Taylor expansion, and enforcing necessary and sufficient conditions of increasing order for the inequality~\eqref{stab} to hold true \cite{pham2011,alessi2015shape}.
+Assuming that the functionals are Gâteaux-differentiable up to a certain order, a differential stability condition can be defined by replacing the right-hand side of the directional stability condition~\eqref{stab} by a Taylor expansion, and enforcing necessary and sufficient conditions of increasing order for inequality~\eqref{stab} to hold true \cite{pham2011,alessi2015shape}.
 In this sense, a first-order condition is obtained by the functional derivatives

 As in equation~\eqref{DS-1_0}, for notational simplicity, implicit dependence on time (and space) will be omitted hereafter, unless required for clarity purposes.
-Using the first-order homogeneity of the dissipation potential, we evaluate the Gâteaux derivative of the dissipation distance~as
+Using the 1-homogeneity of the dissipation potential, we evaluate the Gâteaux derivative of the dissipation distance~as

 where the change of variable $r=hs$ has been used.
 Using this result in equation~\eqref{DS-1_0} leads to the first-order stability condition

 where $\delta\mathcal{E}(\mathbf{q})(\tilde{\mathbf{q}})$ is the Gâteaux derivative of $\mathcal{E}$ in the direction $\tilde{\mathbf{q}}$.
 Equation~\eqref{DS-1} is a necessary condition for directional stability~\eqref{stab} that becomes sufficient if the inequality is strict.
 Otherwise, the study of higher-order conditions is required \citep{pham2011b,alessi2015shape,marigo2016,alessi2016shape}, which is out of scope in the present study.
 Furthermore, if the energy quantities in the energy balance~\eqref{EB} are sufficiently regular in $[0,t]$, the time derivative of~\eqref{EB} yields the power balance equation